21st Century Cures Act: Human research subject protections

 The 21st Century Cures Act calls on the Secretary of Health and Human Services to harmonize differences between the HHS Human Subject Regulations and FDA Human Subject Regulations.
 In so doing, the Secretary may change rules applying to vulnerable populations in order "to reduce regulatory duplication and unnecessary delays" and "modernize such provisions in the context of multisite and cooperative research projects."

 Section 3023 provides for joint or shared review of research, review by institutional review boards other than that of the sponsor of research, and use of other means "to avoid duplication of effort."

 Medical research

 The act allocates $4.8 billion to the National Institutes of Health for precision medicine and biomedical research.
 Of this, $1.5 billion is earmarked for research on brain disease.
-Another $1.8 billion is dedicated to cancer research in what is called the "Beau Biden Cancer Moonshot" initiative, named in honor of Vice President Joe Biden's son, who died of brain cancer in 2015.
 In October 2016, the Cohort Program was renamed as the All of Us Research Program.

-(This is unrelated to the privately-funded Cancer Breakthroughs 2020, also known as "Cancer Moonshot 2020".)
+Another $1.8 billion is dedicated to cancer research in what is called the "Beau Biden Cancer Moonshot" initiative, named in honor of Vice President Joe Biden's son Beau Biden, who died of brain cancer in 2015.
+The initiative aimed to reduce cancer death rates by half.

-When Joe Biden became president, his administration revived the cancer initiative.
+When Joe Biden became president, his administration revamped the cancer initiative.
 On the 60th anniversary of the John F. Kennedy moonshot speech, President Biden gave a speech at the JFK library, promoting the revival of the Beau Biden Cancer Moonshot, including the new Advanced Research Projects Agency for Health.